-The transmission cannot be shifted from neutral back into reverse when the engine speed is above 3,000 rpm or speed of your ATV is above 2 mph (3 km/h).
+The reverse switch will not operate if you operate continuously with the reverse switch pressed.
+Release the reverse switch once.
+The transmission cannot be shifted from neutral back into reverse when the engine speed is above 3,100 rpm or speed of your ATV is above 3 mph (5 km/h).